Katherine Johnson, NASA mathematician portrayed in 'Hidden Figures', dies at 101

 She said she was most proud of her contributions to the first moon mission, which included the calculations that synched the lunar lander craft and the orbiting command module.

-Johnson and her first husband, James Goble, who died of a brain tumor in 1956, had three daughters.
+Johnson and her first husband, James Goble, who died in 1956, had three daughters.
 She married Lieutenant Colonel James Johnson in 1959.

-Writing by Bill Trott; Additional reporting by Barbara Goldberg in New York; Editing by Diane Craft and Lisa Shumaker
+Writing by Bill Trott; Additional reporting by Barbara Goldberg in New York; Editing by Diane Craft, Lisa Shumaker and Alistair Bell